Ellen Stewart: Directing and international work

+Recognition

 In 1992, Stewart was inducted into the American Theater Hall of Fame.
 She was the first Off-Off-Broadway Producer to receive this honor.
 In 2007, she was awarded the Praemium Imperiale in the field of Film and Theater and the Witkacy Prize, granted annually by the Polish Centre of the International Theatre Institute for "outstanding achievements in the promotion of Polish theatre throughout the world".
 In 2005, Tom O'Horgan presented Stewart with the Stewardship Award from the New York Innovative Theatre Awards.
 This honor was bestowed to Stewart on behalf of her peers and fellow artists of the Off-Off-Broadway community "in recognition of her significant contributions to the Off-Off-Broadway community through service, support and leadership".